bastreynard/fail2ban-geo-exporter/README.md

 ## Grafana

-Add a new MySQL data connection to your grafana instance and import the `dashboard.json`
+Add a new MySQL data connection to your grafana instance and import the `dashboard.json` or directly from https://grafana.com/grafana/dashboards/21209.